Jeffrey-Chung/Three-Point-Lighting-Tool-Maya/README.md

 # Three-Point-Lighting-Tool-Maya
  Creates a Three Point Lighting System on a Selected Object

 Three-Point Lighting: "Three-point lighting is the standard form of professional lighting in video production and still photography.
-It involves using three light sources placed in three different positions."
+It involves using three light sources placed in three different positions.
+It is a traditional method for illuminating a subject in a scene with light sources from three distinct positions."

     Key Light: The primary and brightest light source of the three lights.
 Placed typically slightly off the side of the camera at 45 degrees and the front of the object.
     Fill Light: Mirrors the key light opposite of the camera.
 It fills in the shadows of the key light to the object.
 Typically darker than the key light.